Open-EO/openeo-js-client/README.md

 * `npm test builder` (tests only the process builder)
 * `npm test earthengine` (full test suite using the Google Earth Engine back-end as server)

-## Interactive JS Editor
+## Interactive Web Editor

-There is an experimental interactive web-based editor for coding using the openEO API, which is based on the JavaScript client.
+There is an interactive web-based editor for coding using the openEO API, which is based on the JavaScript client.
 See [https://github.com/Open-EO/openeo-web-editor](https://github.com/Open-EO/openeo-web-editor) for more details.